jdimauro/witch-lights/README.md

 Run the `+` and `-` pins to the (outer) LED terminals on the power switch.
 Make sure to connect them to the `+` and `-` terminals of the switch, respectively.
 Connect `GND` and `EN` to the terminals labeled `NC` and `C1`. ("Normaly closed" and "Common contact".)

+What you are doing is, you're closing the circuit between `EN` and `GND` on the PowerBoost 1000C.
+That tells to PowerBoost to turn off.
+When the on/off switch is pressed, it _opens_ the circuit, and the PowerBoost gets the message to turn on, which supplies power to both the Arduino and the LED ring around the switch itself.

 Connect a battery to the PowerBoost 1000C.
 When you press the on/off switch, the switch should light up, and the Arduino should power on.

 Position the battery as shown in the photograph above, and carefully use stick-on velcro dots to attach it to the inside of the enclosure.